I really dislike the saying, "Abs are made in the kitchen."

 I think the top 5 CORE exercises are heavy squats, deadlifts, bent rows, carries, and sprints.

-Without further ado, My Top 5 direct ab exercises are as follows (click the name if you need a demo):
+But without further ado, My Top 5 direct ab exercises are as follows (click the name if you need a demo):

 I like 3 sets of 15-20 reps.